Copyl/copylFormlyConfiguration/README.md

 We are using Angular Formly to make the interfaces dynamic.
 All standard interfaces can be adjusted to your organization.

-Please visit <a href='https://github.com/Copyl/copylFormlyConfiguration/wiki'>the wiki to get the whole documentation</a>.
+Please visit <a href='https://github.com/Copyl/copylFormlyConfiguration/wiki'>the wiki to get the whole documentation</a> or read more about <a href="http://angular-formly.com/">Angular Formly here</a>.